simonnickel/snap-navigation/README.md

 Supporting a mix of .sheet() and .fullScreenCover() causes some animation issues in deeplink handling.

 Decision: Not supporting .fullScreenCover() for now.
 Modal presentation uses .sheet().

+// TODO: Define FullScreenCover as additional PresentationStyle, which can only be present once as last item with a path to show, no modals.
+(Or even with its own complete SnapNavigationView and State).